kaklise/WNTR/documentation/extensions/stormwater.rst

 --------------------

-Hydraulic simulations are run using the :class:`~wntr.stormwater.sim.SWMMSimulator` class.
+Hydraulic simulations are run using the :class:`~wntr.extensions.stormwater.sim.SWMMSimulator` class.
 Simulation results are stored in a series of Pandas DataFrames, as described in the following section.

 .. doctest::